schallerala/mcs-applied-optimization/aopt-exercise7/readme.txt

 any Hessian modification for any LLT factorization.
 For this reason its execution "without length" won't be able to optimize.

+Finally, like last week, adapted the CMakeLists.txt to add a target to execute the list of methods with different configuration, also parse its output and finally produce the graphical interpretation of the optimized spring system.

 - See the attached Exercise7_CarrelFontanaSchaller.pdf file starting from page 3.